-Enter the total pressure and mole fraction of that substance to calculate the partial pressure.
-The partial pressure is calculated through the use of Dalton’s laws of partial pressure.
+Enter the total pressure and mole fraction of a component to calculate its partial pressure.
+The partial pressure is calculated through the use of Dalton’s law of partial pressures.
 This calculator can also determine the mole fraction or total pressure given the other values.

 Partial Pressure Formula